bbeizer/AlumniNet/docs/challenges.md

 Over the course of this semester, we encountered many challenges in developing our application.

+Working in a team and figuring out how to divide work and schedule time

 First, because many of us were new to using ruby, we encountered many small errors, which we had to ask for help to fix.

 For example, when developing a new feature, we would often get errors such as "Nil Method" when we try to implement certain actions.

+When we watched tutorials on how to implement certain feautes, some of the gems or methods were discontinued and it was challenging finding a workaround

 # Posts and Conversations